• Skip to primary navigation

 For example, for a few hundred dollars you can buy a decent lawnmower, and start cutting lawns to generate income.

-With that few hundred dollar investments, you could have more than five thousand dollars to invest in no time.
+With those few hundred dollar investments, you could have more than five thousand dollars to invest in no time.

 You could also start a website, dedicated to selling a certain product line.
 Or you can start a blog and use it to create affiliate sales arrangements.